 Background and Context

-Purpose and Scope of the CRP 2020 Review
+Purpose and Scope of the A4NH 2020 Review

-CAS Secretariat (CGIAR Advisory Services Shared Secretariat).
+Recommended citation: CAS Secretariat (CGIAR Advisory Services Shared Secretariat).
 (2020).
-CGIAR Research Program 2020 reviews: Grain Legumes and Dryland Cereals.
+CGIAR Research Program 2020 Reviews: Agriculture for Nutrition and Health.
 Rome: CAS Secretariat Evaluation Function. https://cas.cgiar.org/